Fighting Classroom Censorship and Defending Inclusive Curriculum

 We believe that parents and schools must work together to ensure that every child gets a quality education — one that recognizes their unique needs and provides them with the resources they need to reach their full potential.

 In the wake of George Floyd’s murder in 2020, people came together to oppose long-entrenched issues like police brutality, institutionalized racism, and other oppressive systems.
-In response, there have been growing efforts to prevent students from learning to think critically about the world, eliminate school district diversity, equity, and inclusion committees, and restrict teachers’ speech with the threat of lawsuits.
+In response, there has been a backlash of growing efforts to prevent students from learning to think critically about the world; eliminate school district diversity, equity, and inclusion committees; and restrict teachers’ speech with the threat of lawsuits.

 Parents across Pennsylvania want truthful education, classrooms where students are valued and accepted, and curriculum that teaches students the true history of our nation –– the good and the bad –– so our children can see how far we’ve come while also learning about how to build a better antiracist future for us all.